 The snare is a vital part of your drum set.
-A high quality stand will stand the test of time and keep it adjusted exactly in the right position.
+A high-quality stand will stand the test of time and keep your snare adjusted exactly in the right position.

 1. Pearl Snare Drum Stand (S930)